ayunarang/BubbleGame/README.md

 # BubbleGame
-This is a bubble game where you have to hit the bubbles in a given time.
-It also displays score of the player.
+Welcome to the Bubble Game!
+Your goal is to hit as many bubbles as you can within the time limit.
+The number 'Hit' indicates the bubble you need to hit.
+Score 1 point for hitting a matching-numbered bubble.
+It also has fun username suggestions!!